nermine-ali/Fake-news-detector/README.md

 Evaluation of the source code:

 	•	Module 1 (35%): Availability in trusted news sources
 		Scoring according to the number of mentions in news sources

 	•	Module 2 (65%) : AI Scoring

+Link to the slides: https://drive.google.com/file/d/1yPo8qMJtRc7MiXpWQ84251X07UMVqbza/view?usp=sharing